Jana Gana Mana: Singing

 A cinema club in Kerala (whose film festival was required to comply with the order, leading to several arrests) challenged the order as an infringement of their fundamental rights, arguing that cinemas were "singularly unsuited for the gravitas and sobriety that must accompany the playing of the national anthem", and that the films screened would often "be at odds with sentiments of national respect".
-In October 2017, Justice Dhananjaya Y. Chandrachud questioned the intent of the order, arguing that citizens "don't have to wear patriotism on our sleeve", and it should not be assumed that people who do not stand for the anthem were any less patriotic than those who did.
+In October 2017, Justice Dhananjaya Y. Chandrachud questioned the intent of the order, arguing that citizens "don't have to wear patriotism on our sleeve", and that it should not be assumed that people who do not stand for the anthem were any less patriotic than those who did.
 In January 2018, the order was lifted, pending further government discussion.

 In October 2019, a video of a Bengaluru couple being bullied for not standing up during the national anthem in a movie hall went viral.
 They were questioned "Are you Pakistani?".
-There was a debate on the issue; some lawyers recalled Article-21, some people called it a way to gain media attention and some recommended to attend the movie after the national anthem is played to avoid any problems.
-But after the debate, Supreme Court had reversed its earlier order making it mandatory for cinema halls to play the National Anthem.
+There was a debate on the issue; some lawyers recalled Article 21, some people called it a way to gain media attention and some recommended attending the movie after the national anthem is played to avoid any problems.
+But after the debate, the Supreme Court reversed its earlier order making it mandatory for cinema halls to play the National Anthem.